Bubbers/Bubba-3D/lib/README.md

 #FOR WINDOWS ONLY

-These should be all the libraries you need to compile the project.
+These should be all the libraries you need to compile the project. <br />

 Link the following in cmake: